The Power of Static Pricing for Reusable Resources: Model and Preliminaries

-We denote by $ \lambda^j(p^j) := \Lambda_j \bar{F}_j(p^j) $ the effective arrival rate for class $ j $ customers at price $ p^j $.
-(The price is implicitly $\infty$ when all units are unavailable and $\lambda^j(\infty)=0$).
+We denote by $\lambda^j(p^j) := \Lambda_j (1-F_j(p^j))$ the effective arrival rate for class $ j $ customers at price $ p^j $ (when all units are unavailable, implicitly the price is $\infty$ and $\lambda^j(\infty)=0$).
 We assume that there is a one-to-one mapping between prices and effective arrival rates.
 For each class $j$, $\lambda^j(p^j)$ has a unique inverse, denoted by $p^j(\lambda^j)$.
-As is common with the literature, the effective arrival rate is more convenient to work with.
+As is common in the literature, the effective arrival rate is more convenient to work with.
 Therefore, one can view the effective arrival rates $\lambda^j$ as the decision variables.
 We shall focus on two standard classes of valuation distributions: the set of regular distributions and the set of monotone hazard rate (MHR) distributions, denoted by $\mathcal{D}_{reg}$ and $\mathcal{D}_{mhr}$, respectively.
 Note that assuming a regular distribution is equivalent to the assumption that the revenue rate function $\lambda^jp^j(\lambda^j)$ is concave in $\lambda^j$.
 The MHR assumption requires that $f_j(x)/(1-F_j(x))$ is non-decreasing.
 Moreover, $D_{mhr}$ is a subset of $D_{reg}$.

-Let $x_j(t)$ denote the number of class $j$ customers in the system at time $t$.
-Given the Poisson assumption on arrivals, it is worthwhile to note that $\{ x_1(t),\ldots,x_M(t): t\geq 0 \}$ is a Markov process if and only if the service time of each class is exponentially distributed.
-The state space of the system with exponential service times is defined as
+Let $x_j$ denote the number of class $j$ customers in the system.
+Given the Poisson assumption on arrivals, it is worthwhile to note that the system state can be described as $\bm{x} = (x_1,\ldots,x_M)$ if and only if the service time of each class is exponentially distributed.
+For general service times, however, the system state requires further tracking the service time consumed so far by every busy unit.
+Specifically, the state can be characterized by $(\bm{x}, \bm{y}_1,\ldots,\bm{y}_M)$, where $\bm{x} = (x_1,\ldots,x_M)$ and $\bm{y}_j = (y_{j1},y_{j2},\ldots,y_{jx_j}) \in \mathbb{R}^{x_j}_+ $ with $y_{jk}$ denoting the service time spent so far of the class $j$ customer with label $k$.
+We clarify that when $x_j = 0$, $y_j$ does not contribute to the state representation and we interpret $\mathbb{R}^0_+$ as the vector space only containing the empty vector.
+Then, the state space of the system is defined as

-where $ x_j $ denotes the number of class $ j $ customers in the system.
-For general service times, the state space, $\mathcal{S}_G^M$, requires tracking the service time consumed so far for every busy unit.
-We defer this discussion to Section \ref{sec:general}.